 - Remember bug spray and leashes for pets.

 I even saw a camper that had chickens in cages with them (true story).

 Henlopen State Park

-All in all, there is so much to do with the state park that 1 day will not be enough.
+All in all, there is so much to do within CHSP that 1 day will not be enough time spent here.
 Plan on spending a few days and try out both the Bayside and the ocean side with waves, a little bit of the history and the military, as well as bicycling.

 A nominal parking fee and a world of nature ahead.
 History, fun in the sun, and the lovely beaches of Southern Delaware are waiting for you! ~ Dana XO